 Market makers use their assessment of implied volatility to determine the value of option contracts and the bid and offer prices they will show in the market.
 An option’s implied volatility is dynamic and fluctuates according to changes in the market’s expectation of future price movements in the price of the underlying asset.
 News events such as earnings announcements could lead to changes in those expectations and result in more or less demand for the option, driving its price up or down regardless of the price movement of the underlying asset.

 All else being equal, when implied volatility increases, the value of the option will increase and vice versa.
 This is because a higher than expected volatility increases the likelihood of the price of the underlying asset further deviating from the strike price, a movement that is positive for the holder of the option.
-The amount by which the price of put and call options will change in response to a one-point change in implied volatility is expressed by vega, one of the Greek options.
+The amount by which the price of put and call options will change in response to a one-point change in implied volatility is expressed by vega, one of the options Greeks.

 If the shares of Airbus Group are trading at €100 and the implied volatility of an option contract on this share is 15%, then a one standard deviation move over the next 12 months will be plus or minus €100 * 15% = €15.